Declare your desire to achieve excellence in every area of your life! Learn how to create a powerful personal declaration statement!

 - Having someone monitor you with the intent of controlling your behavior could decrease your motivation.

-There are several important caveats to consider, however.
+There are several important caveats to consider with these points, however.
 First, they are about optimizing your chances of success rather than determining it.
-The most crucial factor in achieving anything in life is you effort and dedication.
+The most crucial factor in achieving anything in life is your effort and dedication.

-Second, everyone is different, and what works best for you might not work for the majority of the people who participated in the studies.
+Second, everyone is different, and what works best for you might not work for the majority of the study subjects.